2024 Chikangawa Dornier 228 crash: Final Report

 According to the final report released on 6 October 2025 by the BFU, the cause of the accident is attributable to pilot error.
 The pilots, according to the final report, continued to fly under instrument meteorological conditions despite the conditions requiring visual flight rules.
 Three other factors contributed to the accident, related to human error and the pilots' mental state.
 Some recommendations are also made.

-Reactions
+Immediate reactions

 President Chakwera said he was "deeply saddened and sorry" over the disaster and praised Chilima, describing him as a "formidable VP".
 FIFA president Gianni Infantino, who was in Malawi for a scheduled visit and had been due to meet with Chilima, expressed his condolences to his widow, Mary Nkhamanyachi Chilima.

 The UTM accused authorities of a slow response to the disaster and said that the aircraft did not carry a transponder.